askap-vast/vast-pipeline/docs/exploringwebsite/sourcepages.md

 ### External Search Results Table

-This table shows the result of a query to the SIMBAD and NED services for astronomical sources within 1 arcmin of the source location.
+This table shows the result of a query to the SIMBAD, NED, and TNS services for astronomical sources within 1 arcmin of the source location.
 Along with the name and coordinate of the matches, the on-sky separation between the source is shown along with the source type.

 ### JS9 Viewer Postage Stamps